zikichombo/website/content/projects.md

 Given ffmpeg and friends, This may hurt for a while, but it will pay off.
 In the meantime, since apple has OS-level support for sound codecs, we are considering taking advantage of that.

+## Repositories and Code Hosting
+Each project P is hosted at github.com/zikichombo/P.

+Each project makes use of github releases, semantic version tags, github issue tracking and pull requests.

+The issue tracker is our best tool for keeping track of technical discussions so feel free to file an issue if only to discuss some technical aspect of the respective project.

+## Code of Conduct
+We're not so into regulating behavior but we will be firm about requesting respectful dialogue geared toward project and organisation goals.

+Some things to keep in mind are that newcomers opinions and questions are extremely valuable in achieving simplicity.
+By default, the responsability for newcomer confusion is on the project and organisation shoulders.
+It doesn't help to point them to some dark corner in a maze of documentation and issues, implying they should have seen that and spent months or years reading everything before asking.
+The question could well have come up because we weren't clear or organised enough.